opencog/motor/examples/README.md

 Examples
 --------
-A colection of examples are given below.
+A collection of examples are given below.
 These all "work", and demonstrate various ideas that the README's talk about.
 They veer towards the experimental: although they illustrate key ideas and concepts, they are subject to change.
 This is not the final design.